paoloLigsay/projectnext/README.md

 This project is licensed under the [MIT License](LICENSE.md).
 Please see the `LICENSE.md` file for more details.

 ## Contact 📧
-If you have any questions or suggestions regarding this project, please feel free to reach out to us at [Paolo Ligsay](https://paolomartinligsay.netlify.app/).
+If you have any questions or suggestions regarding this project, please feel free to reach out to me at [Paolo Ligsay](https://paolomartinligsay.netlify.app/).
 I would be happy to assist you!

 Thank you for your interest in this project.
 Happy coding! 🎉